 Airbnb business model is an aggregator business model just like Uber and OYO.
 They don’t have the business model like hotels such as Hilton and Marriott.
 Just like Grubhub’s business model, Airbnb also runs with the help of an online platform that connects each component in the model.
 Airbnb’s biggest assets are the individuals and the hosts who are the key components in the Airbnb process.
 Airbnb acts as a platform for hosts and travelers.
 Hosts can put up their property for stay, and if someone wishes to stay there, the hosts get rent in exchange.
 The individuals who stay at Airbnb get a completely different experience by staying close to the locals.

-Airbnb has photographers who take high definition shots of the properties which lets the travelers choose from the real looking places and make the right choice.
+Airbnb has photographers who take high-definition shots of the properties which lets travelers choose from the real-looking places and make the right choice.

 Airbnb Revenue Model

 The revenue model of Airbnb consists of a fee that is charged from the hosts and the travelers, which is somewhat similar to the Postmates revenue model.
 Postmates also earns through fees.
 The Airbnb revenue model runs on the listings and stays.
 Airbnb offers a platform where these listings and bookings are made and this is how Airbnb makes money.
 Airbnb revenue comes from two major sources: